 All figures in these consolidated financial statements are expressed in thousands of Canadian Dollars except for share, per share amounts, warrants, per warrant amounts, units, per unit amounts or noted otherwise.
-References to "US\$" are to thousands of US Dollars and COP are to thousands of Colombian Pesos.
-At March 31, 2021, the Company had working capital of \$2,645 (September 30, 2020 - \$3,767) and an accumulated deficit of \$43,366 (September 30, 2020 - \$41,162).
+References to "US\$" are to thousands of US Dollars.
+At June 30, 2021, the Company had working capital of \$2,475 (September 30, 2020 - \$3,767) and an accumulated deficit of \$43,410 (September 30, 2020 - \$41,162).
 Accordingly, the ability of the Company to realize the carrying value of its assets and continue operations as a going concern is dependent upon its ability to raise additional debt or equity to fund ongoing costs of operations and/or secure new or additional partners in order to advance its projects.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments relating to the recovery of assets and classification of assets and liabilities that may arise should the Company be unable to continue as a going concern.